EFA STUDIO PROGRAM: Member Artists

 Instagram

-Nazli Efe is a Turkish-Cypriot interdisciplinary artist whose work spans installation, sculpture, and performance, exploring themes of Water, memory, and the unconscious mind.
+Nazlı Efe is a New York–based interdisciplinary artist of Turkish and Cypriot descent, working across installation, sculpture, and performance.
+Her practice explores themes of Water, memory, and the unconscious.

 Efe approaches Water as a ritualistic, meditative, and performative medium through which she accesses the unconscious and evokes the emotional presence of memory.
 Her practice is influenced by traditional techniques such as marbling (painting on the surface of Water) and kurşun dökme, a Turkish divination ritual where molten lead is dropped into Water.
 She reinterprets this ritual using molten wax, creating amorphous, Rorschach-like forms that act as vessels for memory and emotion.
 These wax forms, combined with found objects, shape the visual language of her installations.